HL7/fhir-shorthand/input/pagecontent/reference.md

 * `snapshot.element` and `differential.element` in Profile, Extension, Logical, and Resource items
 * `compose.include` and `compose.exclude` in ValueSet items

 Examples of elements that require the caret syntax include `StructureDefinition.experimental`, `StructureDefinition.abstract` and `ValueSet.purpose`.
-The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, meaningWhenMissing, and various [slicing discriminator properties](#step-1-specify-the-slicing-logic)).
+The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., `short`, `meaningWhenMissing`, and various [slicing discriminator properties](#step-1-specify-the-slicing-logic)).

 For a path to an element of a StructureDefinition, excluding the differential and snapshot, use the following syntax inside a Profile, Extension, Logical, or Resource: